nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 behind us, we were on route and eager to start one of the climb's best pitches.
 However, a party that began just after we'd completed P1 was at our heels, and we agreed to let them pass.
-That decision would haunt us, turning the day from a leisurely Grade III climb into a fifteen hour ordeal verging on epic.
+That decision would haunt us, turning the day from a leisurely Grade III climb into a fifteen hour ordeal.

 The sun beat upon us as we waited for them to finish the pitch, *Outer Space*'s crux.
 Though they were quick off the belay, a flurry of takes had